stonish/lb-stack-setup/README.md

 > one `*-opt` platform, and **50 GiB** if you compile with debug symbols
 > (`*-dbg` or `*-opt+g`).

+> **Note:** Working on network file systems such as AFS or on network-backed
+> volumes (e.g. on CERN OpenStack) is typically slower than on a local disk,
+> especially if the latter is an SSD.

 Adjust the following command according to how you want the directory containing your stack to be called and then run it (here we use simply "`stack`"):

 ```sh